How-To-Tutorials · October 11, 2025

 HAL_SPI_Init(&hspi1);

-2. Writing firmware to external NOR flash
+2. Write firmware data to external NOR flash

 #define WRITE_ENABLE 0x06